2017 Africa Cup of Nations final: Second half

 Cameroon brought on Aboubakar in attack for Tambe at half time, despite Aboubakar not being fully fit.
 They continued to enjoy most of the possession, with Egypt seeking to defend their 1–0 lead and making little effort to attack.
 Cameroon were level after 59 minutes when substitute Nkoulou rose highest to score with a header to the right corner of the net after a cross from the left by Moukandjo.
 Having started the second half defensively, Egypt struggled to react after the goal went in against them.
 They made a substitution in the 66th minute, Ramadan Sobhi coming on for Trézéguet.
 Cameroon continued to have the best chances, including a header by Nkoulou from a corner in the 69th minute, which went over the top of the goal.
 One minute later they won another corner, when Moukandjo's shot was deflected behind.
 Ngadeu could not get the ball past El Hadary, however.

 Egypt began to play more with more attacking intent in the final 15 minutes of the game than they had in the rest of the half, as Cameroon began to settle back.
 However, with 2 minutes left, it was Cameroon who scored the winner.
 Aboubakar controlled a long ball forward with his chest on the edge of the box, and flicked the ball over Ali Gabr before gathering the ball and shooting right footed low to the right of the goalkeeper from 12 yards out.
 Egypt argued that Aboubakar's foot had been too high when lobbing it over Gabr, but the goal was given.
 There was some fighting among the players 2 minutes into injury time, as Collins Fai was penalised for a foul and Ondoa attempted to waste time.
-Egypt's free kick was hit over the bar by Elheny.
+Egypt's free kick was hit over the bar by Elneny.
 Bassogog was injured in the final minute of injury time, with Cameroon having no remaining substitutes, but they held on to win the game 2–1.